-8.1.2 Express integration
+8.1.3 Setup by means of preconfigured integration

-The following sections show you how to set up an AutoWDS network by means of the express integration.
+The following sections show you how to set up an AutoWDS network by means of the preconfigured integration.
 Configuration relies on the automatic topology management of the WLC.

 In this scenario, a company is expanding its business premises into a new building.
 The company wants to integrate the new business premises into its existing managed WLAN.
 The relevant APs should be connected exclusively via point-to-point link.
 Between building A (old) and B (new), no wired network connection can be installed.